pyralog/pyralog/blog/3-pharaoh-network.md

 On failure, this state must be recovered (slow).

-DLog coordinators are **stateless**:
+Pyralog coordinators are **stateless**:
 - Only generate IDs (deterministic)
-- Actual state stored in DLog partitions
+- Actual state stored in Pyralog partitions
 - Any coordinator can handle any request

 **Failover**: Client just routes to different coordinator.
 Instant.